Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 brown and white chinese dwarf hamster on white background

-Although they’re not true dwarf hamsters, the Chinese hamster is often called a dwarf hamster because of their petite size.
-Weighing 1–2 ounces, these small creatures measure between 3–5 inches from head to tail.
+Although they’re not true dwarf hamsters, the Chinese hamster (Cricetulus griseus) is often called a dwarf hamster because of their petite size.
+Weighing 1–1.5 ounces (30–45 grams), these small creatures measure between 3–6 inches from head to tail.
+Interesting among hamsters is that their tail is relatively long (up to an inch in length).
 These guys are nimble and quick and like having a place in their enclosure to hide.
 Chinese hamsters are usually shyer than the Syrian hamsters that are more frequently kept as pets.

-Suitable for: Someone who wants a quiet, low maintenance pet to watch
+Suitable for: Someone who wants a quiet, hands-off pet to watch

 Temperament: Shy, active